.jpg)

 You can nominate a reversionary beneficiary (usually your partner or dependent) who’ll receive income payments for their life, often at a reduced rate.
 Alternatively, you can choose a guaranteed period so if you pass away early, your beneficiary receives payments as a lump sum or income stream for the rest of the guarantee period.

 Annuities count towards the income and assets tests for Age Pension eligibility; however, some annuities can have favourable treatment and help maximise your Centrelink entitlements.
-For personalised advice we suggest discussing your situation with a financial adviser.
+This is where retirement advice Melbourne can help ensure your strategy is structured correctly and aligned with your goals.

 You don’t have to choose just one retirement income stream.
+Retirement planning Melbourne often involves combining multiple income streams to improve stability and long-term confidence.
 Many retirees benefit from using a mix—such as annuities, account-based pensions, and lump sums and/or income generated from personal investments.
+A retirement planner Melbourne can help structure these options effectively, while broader retirement planning advice Melbourne can ensure your strategy stays aligned with long-term goals.

 The information provided is general in nature and it remains integral to consider your own circumstances, and talk to a financial adviser if required, before making any decisions.